Find a Registered Dental Hygienist

 • Involvement of the submandibular and cervical nodes (usually as a result of ingesting the microbe in non-pasteurized milk) causes enlargement of these nodes.
 This is called scrofula (tuberculous lymphadenitis).

 • Of the various anti-tuberculosis drugs, rifampin in particular can cause oral manifestations, such as increasing incidence of infection, delayed healing, and gingival bleeding.
+Rifampin can also result in temporary discolouration (yellow, reddish-orange, or brown colour) of saliva and teeth.15

 Related signs and symptoms

-• Symptoms of active TB disease include:
+• Symptoms of TB disease include:

 • a bad cough that lasts 2–3 weeks or longer;